 Where the design community meets.

-Senior UX Designer Joined about 7 years ago
+Senior UX Designer Joined over 7 years ago

 Hi Mike!
 I've been using XD quite a bit recently and it's been great to see the constant improvement and refinement.
 Thanks for posting an update.